aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 #### 3. Add EnvironmentType to EC2 stack

-Add `EnvironmentType` parameter to the EC2 stack in the main.yaml template.
+Add the `EnvironmentType` parameter to the EC2 stack in the `main.yaml template`.
 ```yaml {hl_lines=[7]}
   EC2Stack:
     Type: AWS::CloudFormation::Stack